lbaehren/lofarsoft/src/pipeline/docs/source/index.rst

-The framework aims to make it possible to manage a variety of different processing steps in a flexible yet consistent way, while running them in parallel across the LOFAR offline cluster.
+The framework aims to make it possible to manage a variety of different processing steps in a flexible yet consistent way, while running them in parallel across a cluster.
 The following chapters describe the various components of the framework and how they fit together.

 .. toctree::
    :maxdepth: 2